MAIF/daikoku/manual/src/main/paradox/producerusage/2-members.md

 * Description: A quick description for the new team (Display in the all team page)
 * Team contact: the mail to contact the team
 * Team avatar: a link to the team avatar.
 It's possible to use gravatar (or an asset, once the team is created)
+* apiKeyVisibility: Minimum member permission to see and manage team apikeys.
+Default set to User.

 After creation, you will be redirected to the members page to managing them